 NCSU REG 11.55.02 – Use of University Space

 NCSU REG 07.25.12 – Solicitation

 UNC Code: Appendix I.C (Personnel), XII (Students), and XV (Security)

 Contact Info: Vice Chancellor and General Counsel (919-515-3071)

-3. The rights of expression guaranteed to faculty and students should also be provided to visiting speakers at North Carolina State University.
-All lawful speakers shall be accorded the right to present their views without disruption.
-Visiting speakers’ appearances at North Carolina State University shall be in accordance with the policies and regulations adopted by the Board of Trustees and the Board of Governors.
-The University is organized around a commitment to an orderly process of inquiry and discussion.
-It is necessary to the preservation of our free society that the University remain free to examine all ideologies to the end that the educational purposes of this institution shall be served.
+- Free expression guaranteed to students, faculty and staff shall also be provided to invited speakers at NC State.
+All invited speakers shall be allowed to present their views without “material and substantial” disruption and without “substantial interference” as those terms are defined by UNC Policy 1300.8.
+Invited speakers’ appearances shall be in accordance with NC State policies and regulations.
+NC State is committed to an orderly process of inquiry and discussion.
+It is necessary to the preservation of our free society that NC State remains free to examine all ideologies to the end that the educational purposes of this institution shall be served.

 - The right of free discussion of divergent ideas shall be protected, defended, and upheld in a manner consistent with federal and state laws.
 The right to present the opposing point of view in an appropriate manner, forum, and time shall be assured.
 At the same time, the appearance of any individual on the campus does not mean that the University approves what that individual says or represents and does not imply an endorsement.